 RDY.
 Ready (input, programmable active Low or High).
 This is monitored by the DMA to determine when a peripheral device associated with a DMA port is ready for a read or write operation.
-Depending on the mode of DMA operation (Byte, Burst, or Continuous), the RDY line indirectly controls DMA activity by causing the BUSREQ line to go Low or High.
+Depending on the mode of DMA operation (Byte, Burst or Continuous), the RDY line indirectly controls DMA activity by causing the $\overline{\text{BUSREQ}}$ line to go Low or High.

-WR.
-Write (bidirectional, active Low, 3-state).
-As an input, this indicates that the CPU wants to write control or command bytes to the DMA write registers.
+WR Write (bidirectional. active Low, 3-state).
+As and input, this indicates that the CPU wants to write control or command bytes to the DMA write registers.
 As an output, after the DMA has taken control of the system buses, it indicates a DMA-controlled write to a memory or I/O port address.